 3. Some people won't like you for it.
 I had a coworker who really didn't like me and the positive reception Kwento by Nica had in the workplace.
 This coworker made it so unbearable for me to work in the same office as her that I quit.
 And that is how I left my job with the electrician union.
 Now, this is the part where I tell you, being creative and showing that side of you in the workplace will not always be celebrated.
 Coming out to say you're an artist in the professional space will come with reactions.
 So... to be creative is to be brave in the workplace.

 4. Now, when I was working for the labor federation, everyone supported me and my ventures outside of worker organizing.
 My coworkers and directors knew I was creative because I made that as part of my identity.
 BUT in that role I learned that not all places of work are ready for creativity.
 There are traditions, patterns, hierarchies, and practices that are so well established that the slightest offering of a creative solution on how to improve or refresh old systems will be perceived as too radical and impossible to pursue.

 And this is the reason why I am reading this letter to you.
 It is to remind you not to forget your inner voice, your creative voice, especially at times when you feel defeated in the workplace.
 It will happen.
-And when the time comes, even it is a 5 min, 10 min, 1 hour, 3 hour break from work just to express your craft while clocked in...
+And when the time comes, if you need 5, 10 minutes, 1 hour, 3 hour break from work to simply doodle or do your craft while clocked in...
 I encourage you to do it.
 That is how you can express yourself, mesh your artistic self in the workplace, and make time to be creative while you show up for a job.

 Was this worth sharing to you?
 Yes.
 How do you find balance to do that?
 Well I hope I was able to show you and now we can practice.